 There are three main types of directional valves.

 Cartridge directional valves that fit into custom manifolds.

 Industrial CETOP, plate mounted directional valves.

 All come in a range of sizes and flows.

-Directional valves are either open or closed, there is not in-between, part flow position.
+Directional valves are either open or closed, there is no in-between, part flow position.

 Don't confuse directional valves with proportional valves.
 Proportional valves provide a measure of flow control depending on how far the spool is moved.
 Their operation and performance are markedly different.

-Spool type, 3 main positions plus switching conditions e.g. as it passes from one condition to the other are the ports linked open, or linked shut.
-Soft start notches or low leakage design.
+Spool configuration and crossover conditions e.g. as it passes from one condition to the other are the ports linked open or linked shut.

 Material types, seals, body, paint, label.